 But this is just the start.
 Kaveri's Steamroller CPU cores are 10% faster for single-threaded tasks, maybe twice that when multi-threading, enhanced GCN (Graphics Core Next) cores deliver even better graphics performance, and support for AMD's Mantle (a faster alternative to DirectX for GCN adapters) should accelerate your gaming even more.

 It's not yet clear how this will play out.
 HSA in particular shows real potential, but it doesn't just "work".
 Software needs to be written to take full advantage of it.
 That's going to take time – and even then, HSA isn't just an AMD technology, there's nothing to stop Intel adding HSA support to its own products.

 Still, Kaveri is a notable step forward for AMD, and a real improvement on its previous technology.
 It's not an Intel beater – yet – but the design is even now a genuine competitor for Intel in some areas.

 Intel vs AMD: which is best?

-We've looked at the two product families, then – but which is best?
-It all depends on what you're looking for.
+We've looked at the two companies, then – but which is best?
+Of course, it all depends on what you're looking for.